What to do before you cancel Plusnet broadband

 Cancelling Plusnet if you’re still in contract

-To cancel a Plusnet service which is still in contract the steps are the same as above.
+The steps are the same as above when you're still in contract.
 The difference is that when the final bill arrives, it will include an early termination fee for each month remaining, which you’ll find detailed below.

 Plusnet early cancellation fees